8 Best Renters Insurance Companies in Texas of 2026

 Replacement coverage

 ACV or actual cash value comes standard in Liberty Mutual’s basic renters policy.
-This means if your belongings are damaged due to a covered peril, Liberty will only reimburse you for the depreciated value.
+If your belongings are damaged due to a covered peril, Liberty will only reimburse you for the depreciated value.

 To get a better deal, you need to buy replacement cost coverage.

-With this add-on, Liberty pays in full the amount needed to replace a lost or damaged item.
+With this add-on, Liberty pays the full amount needed to replace a lost or damaged item.

 So, if you bought your laptop three years ago, ACV will only cover the depreciated cost if it gets lost or damaged.

-But a replacement cost will pay you in full for a brand new laptop that’s similar to the one you owned.
+But a replacement cost will pay you in full for a brand new laptop similar to your own.

-However, while Liberty offers you some great add-ons, remember that each costs a certain amount and will drive up your premium.
+However, while Liberty offers you some great add-ons, remember that these may incur additional costs that can increase your premium.

 The good thing, though, is that Liberty offers you discounts to help decrease your rate.